 Every other week, our grace groups gather for an informal meal together at one of the member's houses.
 This is then followed by a time of worship through singing, a time of interactive teaching/discussion, and closed with a time of group prayer.

-This year, we are working through the study "Behold Your God."
+This year, we are working through the study "The Majesty of God," the follow up study to the “Behold Your God” series.
 This study challenges the church to rethink and repent of her low view of the God of the Bible, and shows us how true and lasting change is effectively wrought: by truly knowing the true God.
-Feel free to check it out here.

 Grace Community has nine Grace Groups (CGs) that take place at various times throughout the week:

-- Lethbridge South - led by Pastor Ryan (Sunday evening)
+Lethbridge South - led by Pastor Ryan (Sunday afternoon)

-- Lethbridge North - led by Pastor Chris (Sunday afternoon)
+Lethbridge North - led by Cliff Kriz (Sunday afternoon)

-- Taber - led by Marc Jongerden (Sunday afternoon)
+Taber - led by Marc Jongerden (Wednesday evening)

 If you would like more information about attending or joining one of our grace groups, please feel free to contact us via email.
 We would absolutely love to get you plugged into one of these life-giving and life-sharing communities.